doitintl/aws-help/Enabling-CUR-New-Customer.md

 You have to perform these steps on the [payer/management account](Payer-And-Member-Accounts.md) using the root user or an IAM user with Admin and Billing privileges.

-Please see these [instructions](Is-CUR-enabled.md) to see whether they are already enabled.
+Please follow these [instructions](Is-CUR-enabled.md) to see whether they are already enabled.

 You can use any name for the bucket, report name and prefix path.
 DoiT prefers the following values.
 If you are instructed by your DoiT contact to use other values, please use those.